(a) Mandamus or Prohibition to a Court: Petition, Filing, Service, and Docketing.

 (c) Other Extraordinary Writs.

-An application for an extraordinary writ other than one provided for in Rule 21(a) must be made by filing a petition with the circuit clerk with proof of service on the respondents.
+An application for an extraordinary writ other than one provided for in Rule 21(a) must be made by filing a petition with the circuit clerk and serving it on the respondents.
 Proceedings on the application must conform, so far as is practicable, to the procedures prescribed in Rule 21(a) and (b).

 (d) Form of Papers; Number of Copies.